KaminiNayyar/SQL-Project-1/README.md

 4) and many more...

 ## Future Goals
-- I would hope my future self would just learn how to quickly transport a data from one medium to the other.
+-Future goal is to learn how to quickly transport a data from one medium to the other.